 It is also common that the availability of placements changes annually so a particular placement site and/or Practicum Supervisor from a previous year may not be an option in a current year.
 Some students will need to accept placements that, while they may not fit the student's primary long-term interests or geographic location preference, do provide substantial and appropriate learning opportunities.

-Some organizations only accept MSW students; others have a certain number of placements or have application deadlines.
-While the above represents the most common external variables, unique variables exist each year and are considered in the field placement process.
-Additional crucial information regarding applying for the field practicum is discussed under Section V, Responsibilities of the Student.
+Some organizations only accept foundation or advanced-year students; others have a certain number of placements or have application deadlines.
+While the above represents the most common external variables, unique variables exist each year and are considered in the practicum placement process.
+Additional crucial information regarding applying for the practicum internship is discussed under Section V, Responsibilities of the Student.

-Students may not, under any circumstances, commit to an internship placement, including an employment-based field placement, without prior approval and assignment of the placement by Practicum Education staff.
+Students may not, under any circumstances, commit to a practicum placement, including an employment-based practicum placement, without prior approval and assignment of the placement by practicum education staff.